swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

 }
 ```

-First idea might be something like this.
-If our current index is greater than array length, return 0 (which is first object of array).
+The first idea might be something like this.
+If our current index is greater than array length, return 0 (which is the first object of an array).
 But is it ok?

-Let's try with array with two items ['a', 'b']
+Let's try with an array with two items ['a', 'b']

 ```javascript
 const gallery = new ImageGallery(["a", "b");